Patient gown: Problems and redesign

-Traditional hospital gowns were designed in an era when patients spent most of their hospital stays confined to bed.
-In this context, the open back of hospital gowns proved beneficial as it made dressing and undressing patients far easier for hospital staff and facilitated the use of a bedpan.
+Traditional hospital gowns were designed around 1910, when patients spent most of their hospital stays confined to bed.
+These gowns were designed for the primary use of bedpans, with the open back of hospital gowns also proved beneficial as it made dressing and undressing patients far easier for hospital staff and facilitated the use of a bedpan.
 Such advantages have become less salient over time as medical practices change to emphasize getting patients out of bed and mobile rather than encouraging prolonged bed rest.
 When upright and moving, the open back of a hospital gown exposes the buttocks and prevents the gown from retaining warmth, resulting in some patients experiencing embarrassment and discomfort while wearing them.

 Some studies have been done on updating the garment for more modern needs.
 However, new-style gowns and other types of clothing can be more expensive.
 The Valley Hospital in Ridgewood, New Jersey reported a $70,000 a year increase.